 Firstly, the man who wet shaves must choose which razor to use.
 It’s obvious to Bolin Webb.
 We recommend a Bolin Webb razor with Gillette blade : a X1 or Generation razor with a Fusion blade for a close shave, or a R1 razor with a Mach3 blade for a more sensitive effect.
 No surprises there.

-The man must also choose which shaving product to apply his face, to lubricate the blade as it glides across chin and cheeks.
-This choice is where it gets more confusing, as there are so many different solutions on the market.
+The man must then select the shaving product to to lubricate the blade as it glides across chin and cheeks.
+This choice can be confusing, as there are so many different solutions on the market.
 Just go to your department store, pharmacy or supermarket to see the array of brands on offer.
 Then the question comes to shaving gel vs cream or shaving foam vs soap.

 Let it be said that once the choice is made, a man is not often quick to change his shaving routine.
 It is nonetheless good to know that you can try different products from time-to-time, and perhaps discover a better medium or a more pleasant fragrance.
 It’s worth a try – you can always go back to the old favourite if the shaving experience is not improved.

 The question of which shaving product is best will come down to personal preference, but here is our summary of the four main categories of shaving product: